 Sometime in the late 18th century, the world suddenly started moving a whole lot faster.
 Modern machines streamlined production and drove us headlong into the industrial revolution.
 And, you guys, I’m starting to think it wasn’t the best idea.

 250 years later we find ourselves in a world obsessed with velocity.
 We have countless productivity experts telling you how to optimize your life.
-I would know, I cosplay as one of them full-time.
-But, my dudes, take a breath.
+I would know, I cosplay as one of them all the time.
+But, my dudes, sometimes the best way to go faster is to slow down first.
 Make more room for your thoughts — more room for yourself.
-Sprinting in a straight line nonstop isn’t always the fastest way from A to B. Make some room to stretch, to feel, to think, to plan, to breathe.
-You’ll quickly find yourself happier, healthier, and oddly enough, getting where you’re going faster than ever before.
+Sprinting in a straight line nonstop isn’t always the fastest way from A to B. Take time to stretch, to feel, to think, to plan, to breathe.
+You’ll quickly find yourself happier, healthier, getting to where you want to be faster than ever before.

 7. Do It Yourself

-This world full of experts with increasingly specialized skillsets is pretty awesome, though.
-As a collective human race, we wouldn’t be able to build all we have without specialization.
+Our world full of experts with increasingly specialized skillsets is pretty awesome.
+As a collective human race, we wouldn’t be able to build all we have without specialized skillsets.
 But on an individual level, we need to counterbalance that tremendous force for the sake of our own happiness and growth.

 Learning new skills, picking up a do-it-yourself attitude, and developing self-sufficient habits opens countless doors.
-Not least among them are the doors to improved physical and mental health, moral and environmental sustainability, and the building blocks of financial independence.
+Not least among them are improved physical and mental health, sustainability, and the building blocks of financial independence.
 On top of all that, a self-sufficient mindset often leads to unexpected opportunities for professional and material success, and new life lessons all their own.

 8. Half-Assing is the Worst Amount of Assing